Artists In Residence

 Through her profession Sarah says she is aware of the healing power of creative work, and also conscious of the healing energy that being in a green, living, environment gives and says “there is now research to prove what most of us knew anyway!”.

-Through her residency Sarah plans to organise different types of workshops at Dilston that encourage people to use visual art to connect to a garden’s healing energy, and to find different ways of being with the fascinating plants that thrive in this physic garden.
+Through her residency Sarah plans to organise different types of workshops at Dilston Physic Garden that encourage people to use visual art to connect to a nature’s healing energy, and to find different ways of being with the fascinating plants that thrive in this physic garden.

 We were very pleased to have contemporary artist Catriona Gallagher visit us for a residency in 2017.
-With a high level of attention to details we look forward to working with her again and seeing the results of the exciting ‘Artemesia’ project’ .
+With a high level of attention to detail, we look forward to working with her again and seeing the results of the exciting ‘Artemesia’ project’.

 Catriona is a visual artist based in Athens, Greece, who graduated from Edinburgh College of Art in 2013.
 Working across video, drawing and research studies, her work examines the overlooked details in our physical surroundings, constructing new patterns and meanings from them.

-At Dilston, during her residency from the 5th to the 19th of July 2017, Catriona will be developing ideas for new works and reflecting on her Pellitory study and Athina Garden City project, which founded a new mediterranean garden at A-DASH project space in Athens in 2017.
-Catriona will be availble to discuss her work on Wednesday 12th July and Wednesday 19th of July in the Herbology House.
-For further info, see catrionagallagher.com
+At Dilston, during her residency from the 5th to the 19th of July 2017, Catriona developed ideas for new works and reflecting on her Pellitory study and Athina Garden City project, which founded a new mediterranean garden at A-DASH project space in Athens in 2017.
+To see the latest from Catriona, see catrionagallagher.com

 Since then, her work has centred on medicinal plants and their value to us all in a world where bio-diversity is under threat.
 In 2009, with the support of a grant from the Wellcome Trust, she worked at the University of Cambridge’s Department of Physiology, Development & and Neuroscience.
 The project, ‘Cardio-Active’, explored the structure of the human heart and the changes that occur when normal function ceases, alongside the benefits of the foxglove plant, which has been used for 250 years in the treatment of certain heart conditions.
 Visual relationships between plant and human tissue were explored through the composition of complex digital montages.